m-sheep/green-amazon/README.md

 The notebook [Amazon_greenwashing_analysis.ipynb](Amazon_greenwashing_analysis.ipynb) includes codes used for this analysis.

 ## Conclusion
-This analysis found that even though ‘green’ words did feature in product descriptions and their prevalence varies across product search terms, there was no systematically identifiable greenwashing discourse – at least not one that is consistent across product categories.
+This analysis found that even though ‘green’ words did feature in product descriptions and their prevalence varies across product search terms, there was no systematically identifiable greenwashing discourse – at least not one that is consistent across product categories as anticipated.
 To this extent, we were not able to support our initial hypotheses, with the exception of Hypothesis 2: in the dataset, there was some evidence that product categories vary when it comes to their prevalence of greenwashing discourses.
 The pattern we anticipated – a systematic compensation for environmentally-unfriendly word embeddings – was not demonstrated in this analysis.

 There may be multiple reasons for this, as this analysis is rather limited in its scope.
 It may be that sellers do not compensate for the perceived harmfulness of a product in the hypothesised way.
 Alternatively, it may be possible that this analysis included too diverse of a product range or that a greenwashing compensation occurs with visual cues rather than within textual product descriptions.
 Future research endeavours could explore these elements of online product marketing and sustainability further, particularly when it comes to visual expression and packaging representation of products.